Costa Rica 2014: A Freshman’s Journey of Self-Discovery and Adventures

 Day 2: San José

 Morning came and I had to pull my heavy limbs to breakfast.
 I’d have run if I’d known about the coffee.
-I am your typical white-girl basic coffee lover, but hot damn.
-Fresh Costa Rican coffee with a drizzle of warm milk made me rethink my life choices.
-How can a Keurig Starbucks coffee compare to beautifully fresh coffee produced in the same country you’re drinking it.
+I am your typical coffee lover, but oh my biscuits, fresh Costa Rican coffee with a drizzle of warm milk made me rethink my life choices.
+How can a Keurig Starbucks coffee compare to beautifully fresh coffee produced in the same country you’re drinking it?
 This fact alone was enough to make me consider losing my passport for an extra weekend.

 Caffeinated and fed, our group left the hotel to study architecture.
 I wasn’t expecting the magnificence of the Estadio Ricardo Saprissa Aymá Stadium.
 San José’s prized gem.
 To make this enormous stadium even more appealing, guess what professional sport is held at this great stadium.
 If you guessed soccer (football), you’re correct, friend.
 Unfortunately, we didn’t travel in-season when we could have attended a professional match.
 We did see the entire stadium though and as we climbed higher the winds started to pick up.
 I wasn’t about to get too close to the edge when we got to the top floor.
 I have a few pictures of our time in the stadium.